INTRODUCING "BLUE NOTE REVIEW" – A NEW LIMITED EDITION VINYL BOXSET SERIES

 - An exclusive John Varvatos-designed Blue Note scarf.

-- A “Jazz Is Not A Crime” turntable mat conceived by Ryan Adams.
+- A “Jazz Is Not A Crime” turntable mat.

 - A lifestyle zine featuring a fascinating collection of articles and musings including: a foreword by spiritual teacher and author Ram Dass, a poem by Jack Grapes, a conversation between Wayne Shorter and actor/comedian/jazz fanatic Jeff Garlin, an eloquent elegy for the late drummer Billy Higgins written by Charles Lloyd, and a true-to-life comic drawn by Keith Henry Brown about an encounter between Stanley Turrentine and Blue Note founder Alfred Lion as told in the words of Bobby Hutcherson.

 Blue Note Review: Volume One – Peace, Love & Fishing

 1. Lady Gabor (Live from Royce Hall) – Charles Lloyd & The Marvels